 Since another large aspect of addiction is the emotional/psychological aspect, this is particularly applicable in detox.
 Detoxing can cause emotional turmoil for patients, as certain withdrawal symptoms are emotionally based.
 The clinical team of therapists, case managers, and support staff are there to help guide you through this difficult time as well.

 The next stage in drug rehab is known as inpatient or residential treatment.
 This is the part of treatment most people envision when picturing drug rehab.
-At this level, you’ll live onsite at the facility but will require less medical care.
+At this level, you’ll live onsite at the facility but require less medical care.
 You will be completely medically stabilized, meaning that the primary focus of treatment can be placed on the therapeutic aspect of drug rehab.

 Each rehab center is different, so the curriculum of addiction therapy and amenities offered may be different.
 However, the underlying goal is to do the majority of the therapeutic work while living in a safe, sequestered environment away from outside distractions and stressors that could take the focus off of treatment.

-Inpatient/residential provides round-the-clock clinical care and still provides access to medical care as well.
+Inpatient/residential provides around-the-clock clinical care and still provides access to medical care as well.
 However, clients will be undergoing full-time therapy and cannot leave the premises without permission and a chaperone from the facility.
 This helps protect clients from potentially relapsing and keeps everyone on track in treatment.

 After inpatient comes outpatient programs.
 These programs can be broken down into two distinct levels: intensive outpatient (IOP) and routine outpatient (OP).
 While having many similarities, there are key differences that make each level of care distinct in their own way and important to the full continuum of care associated with drug rehab.

 IOP offers far less clinical and medical intervention than the proceeding levels.
 Clients will no longer live at the facility, but instead must find alternative housing and commute to therapy sessions.
-Many clients choose to live at a halfway house due to the structured living and recovery-oriented environment offers at these sober living homes.
+Many clients choose to live at a halfway house due to the structured, recovery-oriented environment offers at these sober living homes.
 But, some clients also choose to return home following inpatient.
 It’s important to remember that at this point in treatment, much of the responsibility for maintaining recovery will be on you.
 You will have free time, which can result in relapse if not used properly.

 IOP will usually occur several times a week for multiple hours at a time.
 Clients will no longer participate in full-time therapy, but rather part-time.
 While in sessions, however, there will still be a high level of clinical intervention with intensive therapy methods employed by therapists to help clients continue in their drug rehabilitation program.
-Clients are also subjected to random drug testing, to help ensure they stay on track.
+Clients are also subjected to random drug testing to help ensure they stay on track.

 Following IOP, OP will begin.
-Much like IOP, clients must find other living arrangements and medical and clinical intervention is more hands-off.
-However, the number of hours spent in sessions is decreased further; to only one hour per week.
+Much like IOP, clients must find other living arrangements, and medical and clinical intervention is more hands-off.
+However, the number of hours spent in sessions is decreased further to only one hour per week.
 This is the lowest level of clinical and medical care.

 At this point, clients should be fairly stable medically and in their recovery.
 This is to ease the final transition from drug rehab back into society at large as a recovering person.
-By having the minimal clinical support, it offers clients lasting assistance as they make this important and sometimes challenging transition.
+By having minimal clinical support, it offers clients lasting assistance as they make this important and sometimes challenging transition.

-Aftercare is still an important portion of treatment.
+Aftercare is still an important part of treatment.
 Despite drug rehab seemingly finished, it’s always important to remember that recovery is a lifelong process.
 It does not end when treatment does.
 Recovery requires constant attention and work to maintain your sobriety long term.
 This is why participating in aftercare programs is both suggested and helpful.